Natives in Charge of Their Narrative. Who Tells The Story Matters.

 The Festival is a showcase for new work by American Indian & Indigenous international independent filmmakers, bringing together decision makers and content creators with the goal of ensuring media representation of American Indian & Indigenous content to the world at large.

-The Festival comprises competitive sections for American and international dramatic and documentary films, both feature-length films and short films, and a group of out-of-competition sections, including addition programs Native Film Market™, The Pitch, Retrospectives, Red Nation Conversation Series™, and RNFF On the Road™ Tour in Santa Fe NM, France, Washington DC.
+The Festival comprises competitive sections for American and international dramatic and documentary films, both feature-length films and short films, and a group of out-of-competition sections, including addition programs Native Film Market™, The Pitch is Back, Retrospectives, Red Nation Conversation Series™, Masterclasses, and RNIFF On the Road™ Tour in Santa Fe NM, France, Washington DC, New York.

 “Hollywood & Indian Country’s Biggest Night for American Indian & Indigenous Voices™ Cementing American Indian at the forefront of the Entertainment Industry™”

-2019 will be the seventh consecutive year of streaming a LIVE broadcast of RNCI Red Nation Awards on Red Nation Television Network including a televised broadcast.
+2023 will be the eleventh consecutive year of streaming a LIVE broadcast of RNCI Red Nation Awards on Red Nation Television Network including a televised broadcast.

 Recognizing excellence in cinematic achievements by American Indian & Indigenous filmmakers.
 Highlighting the very best contributions in film, television, comedy, music and the arts.